ravachol/kew/README.md

 ## Configuration

 kew will create a config file, kewrc, in a kew folder in your default config directory for instance ~/.config/kew or ~/Library/Preferences/kew on macOS.
 There you can change some settings like key bindings and the default colors of the app.
 To edit this file please make sure you quit kew first.

+## Themes

+You can fully customize kew's colors with themes!

+There are many themes included in version 3.5 and up.

+To use themes:
+1. Make sure you run sudo make install if you're not intalling from a package manager.
+2. Put themes in ~/.config/kew/themes (~/Library/Preferences/kew/themes on macOS).
+3. Run kew with kew theme <themename>.
+For instance kew theme midnight will apply the midnight.theme.

 ## If Colors Look Wrong